 Taking the Underdog: Round ½ point spread down to the nearest integer.
 2½ rounds down to 2.
 This is the underdog’s losing margin.
 The underdog must lose by 2 or less points or win outright.

 Point spread betting is most common in football and basketball.
 Hockey puck lines are always -1½.
-Puck line odds vary with probability of favorite winning by 2 goals.
+Puck line odds vary with the probability of a favorite winning by 2 goals.

 SB3’s article “How to Read NFL Odds” discusses how to read betting odds in detail.